MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.WSMan.Management/Connect-WSMan.md

 ## Notes

-- You can run management commands or query management data on a remote computer without creating a WS-Management session.
-You can do this by using the **ComputerName** parameters of `Invoke-WSManAction` and Get-WSManInstance.
+You can run management commands or query management data on a remote computer without creating a WS-Management session.
+You can do this by using the **ComputerName** parameters of `Invoke-WSManAction` and `Get-WSManInstance`.
 When you use the **ComputerName** parameter, Windows PowerShell creates a temporary connection that is used for the single command.
 After the command runs, the connection is closed.

 ## Related links